ZIPING-LIU-CORPORATION/WeHaveTwitteratHome/README.md

 So, I guess I lose.
 You may do what you want with me now Twitter.
 You win.
 I surrender.

-## Can Somone Help Me?
+## Why does this React App not actually display things correctly?
+Like, this is very underwhelming: there's no headers, no nav bars, and all you see is tweeets..
+Uh..?

-I fucking can't figure out how to get the side nav bar to appear.
+Well, like I said these are just puzzles to me to pass time.
+And: I fucking can't figure out how to get the side nav bar to appear.
 Can somone fix that?
 I need wisdom.
 I fucking hate web development holy fuck.

 ## Original Source Notes